NoPantsCrash/pyroll20/README.md

     **'t'**  # Sum of all rolls - **5d20t** returns the sum of the five d20 that were rolled.<br/>
     **'e'**  # "Exploding dice - **5d20e** if any of the five rolls goes critical, it gets re-rolled and added to the individual roll. <br/>
 ## Notes
-If sides are provided but no roll number, the roll number defaults to 1, for example **d20** is a valid input.
+If sides are provided but no roll number, the roll number defaults to 1, for example **d20** is a valid input.<br/>

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.<br/>

+### TODO
+Fixing addition to individual rolls.<br/>
+Adding additional syntax for advantage and disadvantage and so on.<br/>
+Wrap it in some sort of gui for a standalone app.[maybe]